percyfal/pytest-ngsfixtures/docs/index.rst

 Features
 --------

-- ngs data sets of different sizes
+- a small ngs data set
 - predefined sample layouts
-- factories for generating new sample layouts
-- result files from a variety of bioinformatics applications and tools
+- configurable data, reference, and sample fixtures
+- wrappers for running shell commands, either in terminals or container applications
+- wrappers and helper functions for some workflow engines

 Contents
 ==========